tjohnman/KNOH/doc/Drawing-cells-corner-by-corner/Drawing-cells-corner-by-corner.md

 * white means 100% transparent, ie. nothing
-* gray means the layer color, ie. eg yellow for P-silicon, red for N-silicon and 50% white for metal ...and the illustrations are labelled with a code that represents the cell connections using the same convention as in <a href="../../../Save File Specifications.md">"Save File Specifications.md"</a>, ie. TLBR read MSB-to-LSB.
+* gray means the layer color, ie. eg yellow for P-silicon, red for N-silicon and 50% white for metal ...and the illustrations are labelled with a code that represents the cell connections using the same convention as in <a href="../Whats-in-a-cell.md">"What's in a Kohctpryktop cell?"</a>, ie. TLBR read MSB-to-LSB.
 The first part of a label is in binary, X standing for "don't care".
 The second part is equivalent but in the form of a regular expression, as alternatives of hex digits.